nuagesdencre/vero_hsa/blog/research/updated-plan.md

 A pilot study will be conducted with a limited number of participants (likely peers) as a trial to ensure the methods are viable.
 The pilot study participants will not be involved in the main study of course.

 #### *Data collection methods*

+A survey will be presented to any participants answering the call to action.
+The survey will take approximatively 5 to 10 minutes to complete.
+The survey will be submitted anonymously, however at the end of the that survey, an option to participate further will be given and give authorisation to contact for a follow up interview or in a focus group.

+The focus of the survey will be to gather data to obtain initial insight and identify participants for an interview, which will allow more qualitative data gathering.
+I will also identify which participants use the streaming service Spotify, for which prior to the interview, I will request streaming history records.
+Accessing this data can take up to 30 days but can be obtained in reality within a week, so I will take this time constraint in consideration.
+I will provide guidelines to assist the participants with the data retrieval process.

+The data obtained from Spotify will be analysed for trends in usage and persistence.
+The interview will be semi-structured and punctuated by open-ended questions.
+It will be recorded to facilitate the analysis of data.
+The interview will last about 30 minutes and will be done virtually

+**TL;DR**

 - Survey